Kelvin-Froude wake patterns of a traveling pressure disturbance: Effects of finite size and shape: smooth boundaries

 \subsection{Generalization to smooth pressure sources $p(\textbf{k})$}

-While the wakes of sources sharply localized in the wave vector space can be understood by generalization of the argument that explains the ideal Kelvin wake pattern, they mimic realistic disturbances poorly: their direct space counterparts $\delta p(\textbf{r})$ feature non-physical slowly decaying oscillatory behavior as one moves away from the pressure center.
+While the wakes of sources sharply localized in the wave vector space can be understood by generalization of the argument that explains the ideal Kelvin wake pattern, they mimic realistic disturbances poorly.
+Their direct space counterparts $\delta p(\textbf{r})$ feature non-physical slowly decaying oscillatory behavior as one moves away from the pressure center.
 Yet, we contend that the reasoning developed to understand these cases largely carries over to smooth localized pressure disturbances $p(\textbf{k})$ whose real space counterparts $\delta p(\textbf{r})$ are free of artifacts.

-Indeed, the origin of the critical Froude numbers $F_{1,2}$ can be traced back to the existence of the two critical values of the cutoff parameter (\ref{range}), $Q_{1}=1$ (appearance of the wake in the form of the transverse wavefronts), and $Q_{2}=3/2$ (onset of the diverging wavefront generation).
+Indeed, the origin of the critical Froude numbers $F_{1,2}$ can be traced back to the existence of the two critical values of the cutoff parameter (\ref{range}).
+The first, $Q_1=1$, sets the threshold for the wake appearing in the form of transverse wavefronts.
+The second, $Q_2=3/2$ determines the onset of diverging wavefronts.
 However, for smooth $p(\textbf{k})$ the cutoff parameter $Q$ is no longer sharply defined because contribution of large wave vector modes into the wake pattern is only suppressed rather than excluded.
 The well-localized nature of the pressure function $p(\textbf{k})$ still allows us to define a characteristic cutoff parameter $Q$.
-The instants when the latter takes on the threshold values of $Q_{1}=1$ and $Q_{2}=3/2$ define the characteristic Froude numbers $F_{1}$ and $F_{2}$, respectively.
+The instants when $Q$ reaches the threshold values of $Q_{1}=1$ and $Q_{2}=3/2$ define the characteristic Froude numbers $F_{1}$ and $F_{2}$, respectively.
 Thus the transitions at $F=F_{1,2}$ become smeared.
 Moreover, observation of the narrow wake pattern like in Figure \ref{wakes}c may become problematic as the tail of the function $p(\textbf{k})$ admits high wave vector modes, causing the wake to appear wider.

-In order to test these predictions, we focus on smooth pressure distributions characterized by a single length scale $a\equiv 1/F^{2}$ (see Eq.(\ref{Froude})).
-This limitation is not crucial and is only made for the sake of simplicity.
-Then the response to the moving pressure source is given by a generalization of Eq.(\ref{Kelvin_integral}):
+To test these predictions, we focus on smooth pressure distributions characterized by a single length scale $a\equiv 1/F^{2}$ (see Eq.(\ref{Froude})).
+Then the response to the moving pressure source is given by a version of Eq.(\ref{Kelvin_integral})